batmany13/about-me/gee.md

 # Games Experiences Engineering

+To create a platform that makes games enduringly loveable and successful for Netflix by helping customers find and play great games, while enabling game developers to create amazing and unique experiences.

 ## Games UI
 Manages the Games Member Experience, both within the Netflix app and platform UIs within a game.